syazshafei/syazshafei/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-💻 &nbsp;I'm currently working as Software Engineer in Kuala Lumpur, Malaysia.\
+💻 &nbsp;I'm currently working as Software Engineer with 2+ years' experience in Kuala Lumpur, Malaysia.\
 🌱 &nbsp;I'm on track for learning more about Software Development, Web Programming, Cloud Architecture, Data Engineering & Data Visualization\
-✍️ &nbsp;In my free time, I watch a lot of Youtube videos on new technologies and do some coding practices.
+✍️ &nbsp;In my free time, I watch a lot of Youtube videos on new technologies and read programming blogs.

 ### 🛠 &nbsp;Tech Stack